-CO1 Explore and perform color image processing as well as improving the Analyse visual quality of the images with performance measure.
-CO2 Explore and perform medical image processing for abnormality Apply analysis and achieve lossless compression.
-CO3 Explore and perform feature extraction from Satellite images and Apply further process it for change detection and land cover analysis, CO4 Explore and perform content based image retrieval and apply it for Apply real world applications.
-CO5 Explore and perform video processing algorithms for traffic surveillance applications as well as motion estimation for a given video sequence.
+CO1 Explore and perform color image processing as well as improving the visual quality of the images with performance measure.
+Analyse CO2 , , , , , , Apply CO3 Explore and perform feature extraction from Satellite images and further process it for change detection and land cover analysis, Apply CO4 Explore and perform content based image retrieval and apply it for real world applications.
+Apply CO5 Explore and perform video processing algorithms for traffic surveillance applications as well as motion estimation for a given video sequence.
 Apply